← Frameworks

 Physical assets depreciate.
 A truck loses value from day one.
 A warehouse degrades.
 A machine wears out.
 The NPV calculation bakes in declining value.

 Knowledge assets have a dual curve.
-Some components depreciate.
-Some appreciate.
-The net rate determines whether you are building a wasting asset or a compounding one.
+Some components depreciate while others appreciate, and the net rate determines whether you are building a wasting asset or a compounding one.

 Depreciates